 Students in Key Stage 5 undertake AS and then A Levels over a two year programme.
 At Key Stage 4, students sit GCSE level exams.
 In order to offer students a clear journey from Year 7 to 11, all students in these year groups are assessed using the new GCSE 9-1 grading structure, with staff awarding ‘actual’ GCSE grades to students across all year groups.
 More information on the approach we have taken with assessment at Key Stage 3 can be found here.

-Students have the opportunity to contribute their views on curricular issues in two ways:
+Students have the opportunity to contribute their views on curricular issues in three ways:

-- All departments and teachers are encouraged to conduct their own regular micro-reviews.find out more
+- All departments and teachers are expected to conduct their own regular micro-reviews.

 To find out more about the curriculum that we are following please read the information published by each department by selecting the "Departments and Subjects" button below.
 If you need further advice please contact our deputy head (curriculum) or the relevant head of department.
 Please visit our "Contact us" page for their details.